skrodal/relay-mediasite-harvest/README.md

 # TODO

-* When (end-user)service for presentation deletion is in place, re-enable the PresentationCheckForDeleted routine
 * When ScreencastSQL Connection is in place, enable `RunRelay*`- pertaining to Screencast data
 * Show a typical import, both all and daily
+* <strike>When (end-user)service for presentation deletion is in place, re-enable the PresentationCheckForDeleted routine</strike>

+	No - We now have a separate service for tracking movable/moved/deleted/restored content, which is also implemented in the Relay API.
+	The RelayAdmin client currently fetches all content from the harvester, as well as content from the delete-service.
+It then cross-checks the two to determine what/how of the former content to present.

 # Prerequisities